Operation Bielany

-Operation Bielany (Polish: Akcja Bielany) was a sabotage operation during the Second World War, organized by the Directorate of Diversion of the Home Army.
+Operation Bielany (/pl/; Polish: Akcja Bielany) was a sabotage operation during the Second World War, organized by the Directorate of Diversion of the Home Army.
 At night of 3 and 4 May 1944, a small partisan division had set explosives at the Bielany Aerodrome, then used as a Luftwaffe base, successfully destroying eight aircraft, and retreating without suffering casualties.

 Background

 The construction of the Bielany Aerodrome begun in 1938.
 It was located between villages of Młociny, and Wawrzyszew, within present boundaries of Warsaw, in the district of Bielany.
 In September 1939, the unfinished aerodrome was captured by German forces during the Invasion of Poland.
 During the occupation, the aerodrome became a Luftwaffe base, and was furtherly expanded.